RomaM/Calendar/README.md

 > This README is for Calendar v1

 # Calendar
-The calendar application v1 (beta) with basic functionality using only vanilla JS.
+Calendar v1 (beta) application with basic functionality for switching between months and storing events using LocalStorage developed using vanilla JS.
 Link to the github example page - [calendar](https://romam.github.io/Calendar)

 ## Install